-SAMHSA’s Disaster Distress Helpline provides crisis counseling and support to people experiencing emotional distress related to natural or man-made disasters.
+SAMHSA’s Disaster Distress Helpline provides crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.

-The Helpline puts people in need of counseling on the path to recovery.
-Helpline staff members provide counseling and support before, during, and after disasters and refer people to local disaster-related resources for follow-up care and support.
-Since its launch in February 2012, the Helpline has provided counseling and support in response to disasters such as Hurricane Sandy, the Boston Marathon bombing, and the Ebola outbreak.
+The Disaster Distress Helpline puts people in need of counseling on the path to recovery.
+Our staff members provide counseling and support before, during, and after disasters and refer people to local disaster-related resources for follow-up care and support.
+Since its launch in February 2012, the Disaster Distress Helpline has provided counseling and support in response to disasters such as Hurricane Sandy, the Boston Marathon bombing, and the Ebola outbreak.

-The Helpline is staffed by trained counselors from a network of crisis call centers located across the United States.
+The Disaster Distress Helpline is staffed by trained counselors from a network of crisis call centers located across the United States.
 These counselors provide:

 - Crisis counseling for people in emotional distress related to any natural or human-caused disaster